Estimates a truncation distribution from multiple snapshots of the same

 trunc_opts()

-defining the truncation of observed data.
+defining the truncation of the observed data.
 Defaults totrunc_opts()

-for an approach to estimating truncation from data.- model
+help file for an approach to estimating this from data where thedist

 A compiled stan model to override the default model.
 May be useful for package developers or those developing extensions.